-I remember handwriting my first recipe while watching my mom cook one of her easy and delicious meals 30-minute meal recipe one evening before going back to college for my senior year.
+I remember handwriting my first recipe while watching my mom cook one of her easy and delicious meals 30-minute meal recipes one evening before going back to college for my senior year.
 That year I had my own apartment and to save money, I wanted to cook for myself instead of buying in the cafeteria.
 I placed the recipes on index cards and put them in an index card organizer divided into groups called, "pasta," "chicken," and "side dishes."
 This was my dinner back then with a restricted diet I had.

 Then over the years, my collection got even more significant.
 Cooking for my family was a love I wanted to share with them.
 So, I started to accumulate handwritten recipes, torn recipes from magazines, and recipes from friends and family.
-All these recipes were stored in three 3-inch binders that took up almost half my recipe book shelf.
+All these recipes were stored in three 3-inch binders that took up almost half my recipe bookshelf.
 Needless to say, over the last 20 years, I collected A LOT OF RECIPES.

 The Easy Way to Go Digital With Your Recipes

 Recently, I decided that having these binders of recipes was OK but was taking up too much room.
 I have been reducing my stuff for the past several years and finally got around to figuring out what to do with the recipes.
 Here's how I got back 9 inches on my cookbook shelf.